Jump to Section:

 Mass-normalized background models use the mass / pg of input ERCC as the relative abundance.

-Mass-normalized Background Model Z-score formula:
+Mass-normalized Background Model Z-score (Z) formula:

 What makes a good background model?